 American bartender Thomas Waugh first encountered the Dukes Martini in 2004 while on a trip “muling some tequila to London” with contemporaries Julio Bermejo, Marco Dionysos and Jacques Bezuidenhout.
 At the time, Waugh had only recently been promoted from barback to bartender at Enrico’s Sidewalk Café in San Francisco.
 “To be honest, I thought [the Dukes Martini] was way too strong, but it was eye-opening for me.
 I had two of them and walked out sloshed,” he recalls.
 “I loved the idea, but I wanted water and vermouth in it as well, so I started messing around with that at home.”

-Let Me Tell You the Rules: Lessons from Harry’s Bar
+Let Me Tell You the Rules: Lessons From Harry’s Bar

 Famed for being the birthplace of the Bellini, Harry’s Bar in Venice has developed an ethos all its own.
 Robert Simonson on the bar’s idiosyncratic drink-making techniques and its enduring appeal.

 Mastering the Dukes Martini With Alessandro Palazzi